dev-manchae/fyp3.0/README.md

 * **Game Comparison:** Compare satisfaction rates across different games in the dataset.

 ### 2. ☁️ Smart Word Clouds
-* **Advanced Cleaning:** Filters out domain-specific noise (e.g., "game", "play", "steam") and common stop words to reveal meaningful topics.
+* **Advanced Cleaning:** Filters out domain-specific noise (e.g., "game", "play", "steam"), HTML artifacts, and common stop words to reveal meaningful topics.
-* **Sentiment Filtering:** Generate separate clouds for *Satisfied* vs. *Dissatisfied* users to see exactly what they love or hate.
+* **Sentiment Filtering:** Generate separate clouds for *Satisfied* vs. *Dissatisfied* users to see exactly what specific vocabulary drives positive or negative feedback.

 ### 3. 🤖 Live AI Sentiment Lab
 * **Real-time Inference:** Type any fake review and get an instant classification from the AI.
 * **Confidence Scoring:** See the model's certainty percentage for each prediction.
-* **Hybrid Architecture:** The app runs on Streamlit Cloud but fetches the heavy model weights dynamically from **Hugging Face**, ensuring fast performance without exceeding storage limits.
+* **Hybrid Architecture:** The app runs on Streamlit Cloud but fetches the heavy model weights dynamically from **Hugging Face**, ensuring fast performance without exceeding GitHub storage limits.

 ---